Two Ways to Fix Google Chrome Problems

 Once this is done, you will have to reinstall any extensions you want.
 You may find that you can simply re-enable many or most of them.
 If some of your extensions are missing, simply re-install them.
 Once you have all your bookmarks and extensions they way you want them, you’re good to go.

-We’ll bet that Chrome will work perfectly for you once you’ve completed this project 🙂
+Chances are good that Chrome will work perfectly for you once you’ve completed this project 🙂

 If you have a Cloudeight Direct Computer Care Repair Key – we can do this for you if it seems like too much work 🙂